Death of Lt Cdr David Alan ‘Dan’ Nicholson RN

 Dan Nicholson and Jake Linton in May 2006

-Left to right: Dan Nicholson, Christine Nicholson, Jake Linton and Anne Linto at Gunwharf Quays in May 2006
+Left to right: Dan Nicholson, Christine Nicholson, Jake Linton and Anne Linton at Gunwharf Quays in May 2006

 In February 2017, Dan and his wife Christine visited former RN & RAN MCDOA member Allan Rankin and his wife Marie-Louise where they were reunited with Jake Linton and his wife Anne.
 Allan had been Dan’s XO in HMS KIRKLISTON.